WJ714/Bridginggap-flux/README.md

 - add you name and email here ...
 - suggestions for README ...

+## Two turtorials are included:
+1. get started with FLUXNET2015 data
+2. REddyProc

 ## Structure of the repository
 # What is REddyProc?
 (I just copied the text, I guess we need to improve the readability)